denten-books/plain-text/main.md

 participatory governance, deliberation, and dissent, or whether it ushers in a new era of mass surveillance and centralized control depends crucially on which of these two models of computing prevails.

-### Security,

-access Security, privacy.
-Surveillance.
-Openness.
-Secrecy.
-Part of the same coin.
-Crypto vs. open source movement.
-Commands: crypto, pgp, chmod, groups, file permissions

-Authorship is better thought of as access.
-How that is codified.
-Groups.

-### Networking

-Key terms: internet, rhizome, web, network, infrastructure, hardware, and software.  ping, traceroute, the terminal way: multiple users. personal vs. central computers

-Internet is not a rhyzome.
-Central control.
-Surface vs. depth structures--twitter is rhyzomatic on the surface.

-Actor-networks.
-We are pushing ourselves through the wires.
-Hardware in control.

-rg Wilhelm Friedrich Hegel